Feeding Goats

 Goats are more like deer than they are cattle, though there are several similarities.
 The biggest difference is that cattle take 2-3 days to digest their food and goats have a very fast (1/2 a day) rumen passage rate.
 The goats overall diet should be 16% protein with forage/browser being its foundation.
 Rumens are in general slightly acidic and "sack feeds" tend to only raise this acidity because of the sugars, starches and other rapidly digested grains.
 By making the foundation of their diet hay/forage it helps to buffer the acidity with saliva and cud that has to be re-chewed and therefore remains in the rumen longer.
 A healthy and happy rumen makes for a healthy and happy goat.

 For this reason I feed on a regular basis a minimum of 2 types of hay.
-I feed a high quality coastal bermuda grass hay free choice, as well as a chopped mixed hay.
-If I need extra weight/calories Ill add in another alfalfa/orchard mixed hay as well.
-I feed New Country Organics once a day or twice a day to lactating and growing goats, enough that they finish in about 15 minutes or so.
-Growing and newly weaned kids will have access to feed free choice.
+I feed a high quality coastal bermuda grass hay free choice, as well as a chopped mixed hay or quality alfalfa.
+I feed dairy goat feed once a day or twice a day to lactating and growing goats, enough that they finish in about 15 minutes or so.
+Bottle kids and newly weaned kids will have access to feed free choice.
 I always have quality minerals available free choice as well.
+Lactating animals will also receive extra protein to help with milk production.

 PLEASE NOTE: If you get a goat from me this is how they will be eating.
 Any sudden changes can cause upset in their digestion and cause things such as bloat.
 Please make any changes slowly.